-Great news!
-The Charitable IRA Rollover opportunity has now been extended on a permanent basis!
-A Charitable IRA Rollover is a smart way to not only enjoy tax savings, but to support the values of public broadcasting.
+A Charitable IRA Rollover is a smart way to, not only enjoy tax savings, but to support the values of the public broadcasting you love.

 Here’s how it works:

 - Who?
 You must be 70½ or older to make an IRA rollover gift to WFIU or WTIU through the IU Foundation, a public charity.

 - What?
 Gifts of up to $100,000 can be transferred from your Traditional or Roth IRA to a qualified charity. $200,000 for taxpayers who are married and filing a joint return.

 - How?
 Instruct your plan administrator to send a specific dollar amount directly to the IU Foundation for the benefit of WFIU or WTIU.
 Your administrator can send the gift by check or electronic transfer.
 Please let us know of your charitable intentions so we can ensure your gift is processed in an accurate and timely manner.

 - When?
 To qualify for a tax deduction in this calendar year, your gift must be completed by December 31st in order to receive the maximum benefits.